Port Aransas Fishing Calendar: What’s Biting Month by Month

 Greater Amberjack

-What this means: Amberjack cannot be harvested from federal waters during this time.
-The species is currently overfished and undergoing overfishing.
-That requires this extended closure for population recovery.
+What this means: Amberjack cannot be harvested from federal Gulf waters during the closure.
+The stock is currently considered overfished, and NOAA says the closure is necessary to protect the population and support rebuilding.

 Ready to Book?

-Disclaimer: Fishing regulations change frequently.
-This guide reflects regulations current as of November 2025.
-Always verify the current rules before your trip by checking the NOAA Gulf Regulations for federal waters and the TPWD Fishing Regulations for state waters.
-Coastal Charters captains stay current on all regulatory changes and will ensure your trip remains compliant with all applicable laws.
+Fishing regulations change frequently.
+Always verify current rules before your trip by checking NOAA Gulf Regulations for federal waters and TPWD Fishing Regulations for state waters.
+Coastal Charters’ captains stay current with all regulatory changes and ensure your trip complies with all applicable laws.